actions/dependency-review-action/README.md

 **Important**

+* Checking for licenses is not supported on GHES.
 * The action will only accept one of the two parameters; an error will be raised if you provide both.
 * By default both parameters are empty (no license checking is